Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Theoretical Analysis

-\item The estimating equation solution approximation error in \cref{eq: approx-LDML1} or \eqref{eq: approx-LDML2} satisfies $\varepsilon_N \le \delta_{N}N^{-1/2}$. \end{enumerate} \end{assumption} Here our condition on $\lambda_N'$ differs from the counterpart condition in \cite{ChernozhukovVictor2018Dmlf}, which also leads to a different proof strategy.
+\item The solution approximation error in \eqref{eq: approx-LDML2} satisfies $\varepsilon_N \le \delta_{N}N^{-1/2}$. \end{enumerate} \end{assumption} Here our condition on $\lambda_N'\prns{\theta}$ differs from the counterpart condition in \cite{ChernozhukovVictor2018Dmlf}, which also leads to a different proof strategy.
 Our condition and proof generally requires weaker conditions for convergence rates of nuisance estimators.
-See the discussion following \cref{thm: causal} and in \cref{sec: compare-discussion} for more details.
+See the discussions in \cref{sec: compare-discussion} for more details.
 Moreover, the constants $\Delta_N, \delta_N, \tau_N$ are all prespecified and do not depend on any particular instance $\hP$.

-Our key result in this paper is the following theorem, which shows that the asymptotic distribution of our estimator is similar to the (infeasible) oracle estimator solving estimating equation \cref{eq: full-equation} with known nuisances.
+Our key result in this paper is the following theorem, which shows that the asymptotic distribution of our estimator is identical to the (infeasible) oracle estimator solving the estimating equation in \cref{eq: full-equation} with known nuisances. \begin{theorem}[Asymptotic Behavior of LDML] Assume \cref{assump: jacob,assump: identification,assump: error} hold with